joeduffy/joeduffy.github.io/_posts/2015-11-02-software-leadership-9-on-the-importance-of-intellectual-honesty.md

   last_name: Duffy
 ---
 There's one especially important trait I look for in great team members: intellectual honesty.
-Many others traits typically follow suit, but lacking this foundation can lead to frequent [Kobayashi Maru]( https://en.wikipedia.org/wiki/Kobayashi_Maru) situations.
+Many other traits typically follow suit, but lacking this foundation can lead to frequent [Kobayashi Maru]( https://en.wikipedia.org/wiki/Kobayashi_Maru) situations.
 At best, those slow down the team without adding value, and at worst, turn an entire team